nuxeo/nuxeo-drive/nxdrive/updater/README.md

 `min` and `max` can take a Hot Fix (HF) version, helpful to isolate some versions.

 Notes:
-- When a version is very old, and if you consider the file is growing to big, you can easily remove entries that are archived;
+- When a version is very old, and if you consider the file is growing too big, you can easily remove entries that are archived;
 - A version not listed can physically exist on the server but the reverse is not true: if a version is listed, files must exist on the server.

 ### Client